fairagro/D4.4.1_SciWIn_concept/report.md

 consortium covering a neighboring research domain, CWL and RO-Crate represent the state-of-the art for workflow descriptions and semantically annotated metadata formats.
-Therefore, they are also used or considered by other NFDI consortial, e.g. NFDI4Ing [@bronger2022] and NFDI4Health [@lobe2024].
+Therefore, they are also used or considered by other NFDI consortia, e.g. NFDI4Ing [@bronger2022] and NFDI4Health [@lobe2024].
-Furthermore, the semanitic annotation of metadata allows for the integration of such Workflow Objects into knowledge graphs that interconnect different domains.
+Furthermore, the semantic annotation of metadata allows for the integration of such Workflow Objects into knowledge graphs that interconnect different domains.

 ARCs are Git repositories and therefore contain the version history of code, data and metadata.
-While ARCs allow for workflow represenations as CWL, they do not require the representation of the full provenance information of a workflow's elements.
-M4.4 aims to work with DataPLANT towards a common ARC specification and its corresponding RO-Crate profile, so that both, DataPLANT's compatibilty requirements with related standards such as the ISA-model [@sansone2016] and the usability and workflow-representation requirements of SciWIn are met.
+While ARCs allow for workflow representations as CWL, they do not require the representation of the full provenance information of a workflow's elements.
+M4.4 aims to work with DataPLANT towards a common ARC specification and its corresponding RO-Crate profile, so that both, DataPLANT's compatibility requirements with related standards such as the ISA-model [@sansone2016] and the usability and workflow-representation requirements of SciWIn are met.